visionati/slate/source/index.html.md

 search: true
 ---

+# Visionati Content Analyzer

+## Introduction

+The [Visionati Content Analyzer](https://api.visionati.com/analyze) is a convenient app which works seamlessly on both mobile and desktop, and integrates effortlessly with your phone camera.
+Utilizing multiple AI services, it quickly generates detailed descriptions, captions, and tags for your images.
+Additionally, it can check if content is NSFW, ensuring safe and appropriate image usage.
+Designed for efficiency and accuracy, Visionati transforms your image management process with advanced AI capabilities.

+## Roles

+Visionati's Content Analyzer offers flexible role-based functionality, allowing you to choose from predefined roles or create your own prompts to tailor image analysis.
+The default roles include:

+- Artist: Provides an artistic take on the image.
+- Caption: Generates a short, concise caption.
+- Comedian: Delivers a humorous description.
+- Critic: Offers a detailed critical analysis.
+- General: The default role for general descriptions.
+- Ecommerce: Creates product descriptions for online stores.
+- Inspector: Provides the most detailed, thorough inspection.
+- Promoter: Helps event promoters market the contents of an image.
+- Prompt: Generates prompts to recreate the image in services like Midjourney.
+- Realtor: Produces real estate descriptions.
+- Tweet: Crafts a tweet about the image.

+These roles enable precise and context-specific image interpretations, enhancing the usability of Visionati for various applications.

+# Visionati API

-# Introduction
+## Introduction

-Welcome to the Visionati API!
-You can use our API to analyze images and videos.
+The Visionati API is used to analyze images and videos.
 You can fetch a variety of data including tags, descriptions, faces, brands, colors, and text.
-You can even scan YouTube and Vimeo videos!
+You can even scan YouTube, Vimeo and X videos!

 The API runs on credits.
 Each image or frame of video requires 1-6 credits depending on the features and backends you request, that way simple queries are less expensive.
 You can easily buy additional credits at our [API server](https://api.visionati.com).

 For simple requests, for instance tags and nsfw, it would cost 1 credit.
 However, if you wanted every feature and backend activated, it would cost 6 credits.

-# Authentication
+## Authentication

 > To authorize, use this code: